na-na-hi/renget/archive/LiminalCrossroads5.md

 “What are we supposed to take away from this?”, the orange growlithe asks.
 “Are you all seriously just anons?”

 “Hey, we found that a little weird too!”
 Totodile declares.
-“Besides, we’re not ALL 4chan anons and a lot of natives like KFC, Kris and Furret have joined us as well!”
+“Besides, we’re not ALL 4chan anons.
+A lot of natives like KFC, Kris and Furret have joined us as well!”

 Bill had been transformed into God’s plaything, surely.